Maruf-co/tinkoff-game-admin-webpage/README.md

 ![RoomPage](src/images/saveMails.png)

 ## Preset page
-On this page admin can create test-questions that players will see in the game.
+On this page admin can create test-questions that players will see in the game. <br/>
-On the left site admin can name attack types simultaneously clicking in this field to assign questions to this attack type.
-Also there are 4 types of questions that also can be chosen while creating questions and number of questions of such question type for chosen attack type are written in the corner. <br/>
+On the left site admin can give names for attack types simultaneously clicking in this field to assign questions to this attack type.
+Also, there are 4 types of questions that can be chosen while creating questions and number of questions of such question type for chosen attack type are written in the corner. <br/>
 On the right there is field for creating/copying/ deleting questions.
 Inside question box